Film Submissions

 Please note: due to the high number of submissions, we are not always able to provide individual feedback or reasons for our decision.

-• Unfortunately, films that were submitted to a previous edition and were not selected are not eligible for resubmission.
+• Unfortunately, films that were previously submitted for consideration in our last festival edition are not eligible for reconsideration.

 • Yes, you may submit a rough cut or work-in-progress.